- Grant Recipient

 Since its construction in 1853, the church building remains much the same.
 It was made out of clapboard and has masonry load bearing walls (Wesleyan Methodist Church, Building Structure Inventory Form, 1978).
 According to the Taylor Historical Society, indoor plumbing was installed in 1953.
 The basement was finished in the 1970s and utilized for Sunday school.
 In the late 1980s, a kitchen was added with a dining area.

-As of 2019, the Taylor Wesleyan Church was still standing and held weekly services open to the public.
+As of 2020, the Taylor Wesleyan Church is still standing and holds weekly services open to the public.